Changissnz/selfinterest/README.md

 spanning from quasi-true representation of what is and/or was to novelty, is inevitably placed into consequentialist spheres of influence.
 When the expression of what is immediately recognizable is discarded as superfluous, there is greater freedom to narrate on it for wanted belief from reception.
-Expression, after the fact as imitation and/or competitive variant to the product related to that fact, probably produces conflicts of interest based on the degree of its intrusive excess.
+Expression after the fact, as imitation and/or competitive variant to the product related to that fact, probably produces conflicts of interest based on the degree of its intrusive excess.
 Expression can be reasoned to be disruptive because its essence is forced to reckon with what already is and, in turn, have questions cast on it serving motives outside of the agreement that